ijackson/rfcs/text/0000-command-overhaul.md

 `stderr` providing the result of `from_*_lossy` is needed because the format (`*`) is not known by the programmer writing portable code.
 On Unix it is UTF-8.
 On Windows, I believe it is UTF-16 at least some of the time.

 The dichotomy between `just_status` and `get_status` is to make it hard to accidentally forget to check for stderr output while checking for an expectected nonzero exit status.
 Perhaps this is overkill, in which case just `status` might do.

+## Prior art

+In modern Python 3 the recommended way to run a process is a `run` function which can capture the stderr (and stdout) output, but does not do so by default.

+tcl's `exec` proc treats stderr output as an error, unless it is explictly dealt with another way.

+Nested `Result` types occur occasionally in Rust code especially when doing complex things.

 ## Unresolved questions